 - Air-conditioned vehicle

-- USB charging port available in the minibus.
+- USB charging port in minibus

 - All Fees and Taxes